Brit Milah (Ritual Circumcision) & Simchat Bat (Welcoming a Baby Girl)

 Mazel tov!
 Life partnerships are to be treasured and celebrated.
 Call the office to schedule an aufruf on a Shabbat shortly before your ceremony, when the community can bless your union in advance.
 And speak directly with our rabbi about possible officiation.
-Rabbi Saul Oresky have an open and inclusive, yet traditionally-oriented attitude toward ritual (i.e. intermarriage when the choice has made to create a primarily Jewish household, supportive of same-sex couples, not doing weddings on Shabbat or holidays, etc).
-They require an in-person meeting with couples before agreeing to officiate at any wedding.
-If you have any questions concerning your upcoming Jewish wedding, please feel free to contact the Rabbi firstname.lastname@example.org, or 330/758.2321.
+Rabbi Saul Oresky has an open and inclusive, yet traditionally-oriented attitude toward ritual (i.e. intermarriage when the choice has been made to create a primarily Jewish household, supportive of same-sex couples, not doing weddings on Shabbat or holidays, etc).
+He requires an in-person meeting with couples before agreeing to officiate at any wedding.
+If you have any questions concerning your upcoming Jewish wedding, please feel free to contact the rabbi (firstname.lastname@example.org or 330.758.2321).

 Funerals and Mourning

 Jewish tradition provides a rich variety of rituals and practices that honor the dead and allow mourners to adjust to the loss of a loved one.
 An important role of the Ohev Tzedek community is to assist members during these difficult life transitions, providing spiritual and emotional support.
-Upon the loss of a loved one, please contact the Office, or the Rabbis directly.
+Upon the loss of a loved one, please contact the Ohev Tzedek office or the rabbi directly.

-In addition, if you would like to say kaddish during our Thursday morning service, or any weekday holiday service, please contact the office, Booker Kessler – the Ritual Chair (Ritual@ohevtzedek.org), or the rabbis so that we can be sure to have a minyan present.
+In addition, if you would like to say kaddish during our Thursday morning service, or any weekday holiday service, please contact the office, Booker Kessler (the Ritual Chair), or the rabbi so that we can be sure to have a minyan present.